rudof-project/rudof/docs/src/cli_usage/load.md

 # Load data

-`rudof load` copies RDF data into a LadybugDB property graph database.
-It is the RDF/SHACL entry point of the flow described in [discussion #747](https://github.com/rudof-project/rudof/discussions/747): validate the data with SHACL, derive a property graph schema, and let the database DDL constrain subsequent mutations.
+`rudof load` copies RDF data into a LadybugDB property graph database: it validates the data with SHACL, derives a property graph schema, and lets the database DDL constrain subsequent mutations.
+It is the load step of the [full `connect`/`ddl`/`load`/`query` workflow](./connect.md#full-workflow).

 ```sh
 rudof load <data...> [--shapes <shapes...>]